JeffHing/extend-this/README.md

 selected properties.
 Filters form a filter pipeline where a property is passed from one filter to the next.

-#### Adding a Filter
+#### Adding a Custom Filter

-To add a filter, simply add it as another argument to the method call:
+To add your own filter, simply add it as another argument to the method call:

 ```javascript
 extend(this).with(new Dog(), '!bark', myFilter, anotherFilter);
 ```

-Each filter is passed a `filterContext` object which contains the property being merged.
-The filter can modify the property's value and the target key.
+When a filter is invoked, it is passed a `filterContext` object which contains the property being merged.
+The filter can modify the property's value and the target name.
 A filter is expected to return true if the property can be merged, and false if the property should be rejected.

 Here is the filter used by the `.withDelegate()` method to delegate method calls to the source object: